Our Curriculum

 Reporting to Parents and Carers

 We know that successful partnerships between parents/carers and school are vital to ensure that every child is nurtured and supported to achieve the very best that they can.
 Good communication is key to getting this right.
-We keep parents and carers informed about the learning in their class through our class web pages, invitations to visit school and look at work in the classroom with their children and copies of our Knowledge Organisers.
+We keep parents and carers informed about the learning in their class through our class web pages, invitations to visit school and church and time to look at work with their children as well as copies of our Knowledge Organisers.

 Early in the autumn term you and your child are invited to an important 'Getting to Know Year...' meeting to find out more about the learning and the routines for your child in their new class.